1001 S. Wright St., Champaign, IL 61820 | M-Th 9A-9P, F 9A-5P,

 There is no income requirement to be eligible as a Bailey scholar.
 However, financial need is considered in evaluating applications.

-How many letters of recommendation do I need?
+How many recommendations do I need?

 • How familiar are your references with your leadership, service, and activism?
-It is better to have one strong recommendation that speaks directly to the Bailey decision criteria than two letters that do not.
+It is better to have one strong recommendation that speaks directly to the Bailey decision criteria than two recommendations that do not.

 What is the deadline to submit letters of recommendation?